phaustin/a301_eoas/notebooks/week7/fmask.md

 ## Caveat

 Histogram equalization won't work with masked scenes, since `exposure.equalize_hist` won't work with nans.
-That's not a real problem though, because equalization if more about getting a qualitative instead of a quantitimpression.
+That's not a real problem though, because equalization if more about getting a qualitative, instead of a quantitative, impression.

 +++